aws/aws-graviton-getting-started/perfrunbook/debug_code_perf.md

   perf script -f -i perf.data > grv_script.out
   ./FlameGraph/stackcollapse-perf.pl --kernel --jit grv_script.out > grv_folded.out
   # Copy x86_folded.out to Graviton SUT
-  ./Flamegraph/difffolded.pl grv_folded.txt x86_folded.txt > diff.out
+  ./Flamegraph/difffolded.pl grv_folded.out x86_folded.out > diff.out
   ./Flamegraph/flamegraph.pl --colors java diff.out > flamegraph-diff.svg
   ```
-2. View the diff, red regions are increase in proportion of execution time, blue a decrease.
+2. View the diff — red regions indicate an increase in the proportion of execution time, blue a decrease.
 Note: diffing call-stacks between different architectures can lead to peculiar artifacts due to machine specific functions being named differently.
 3. Create flame-graphs from `perf record`  that use different events than the cpu-clock to determine when to sample stack traces.
-This can help to uncover different root causes and potential optimization opportunities.
+This can help uncover different root causes and potential optimization opportunities.
 Examples below:
     1. Use `-e instructions` to generate a flame-graph of the functions that use the most instructions on average to identify a compiler or code optimization opportunity.
     2. Use `-e cache-misses` to generate a flame-graph of functions that miss the L1 cache the most to indicate if changing to a more efficient data-structure might be necessary.
     3. Use `-e branch-misses` to generate a flame-graph of functions that cause the CPU to mis-speculate.
+This may identify regions with heavy use of conditionals, or conditionals that are data-dependent and may be a candidate for refactoring.